 Corresponding protocols code examples:

-[INSERT CODE]
+[INSERT TABLE-TABS-4]

 III.B.2 Importance of RawProtocols in Context of Total Sorting

-While working with MRJob it is critical to understand that MRJob is an abstraction layer above , and does not extend or modify normal behaviors.
-Hadoop streaming works through piping, and uses stdout and stderr as communication channels.
-In environments, the protocol of data transfer is text streams mappers, reducers and libraries exchange data through text.
+While working with MRJob, it is critical to understand that MRJob is an abstraction layer above Hadoop Streaming, and does not extend or modify Hadoop Streaming's normal behaviors.
+Hadoop streaming works through Unix piping, and uses stdout and stderr as communication channels.
+In Unix environments, the protocol of data transfer is text streams – mappers, reducers and Hadoop libraries exchange data through text.

-Therefore, data structures common in programming languages (eg. dictionary in ) have to be serialized to text for adoop treaming to understand and consume.
-The implication of this on total sorting is this: since adoop only sees text, custom data structures (as keys) will be sorted as strings in their serialized forms.
+Therefore, data structures common in programming languages (e.g. dictionary in Python ) have to be serialized to text for Hadoop Streaming to understand and consume.
+The implication of this on total sorting is this: since Hadoop only sees text, custom data structures (as keys) will be sorted as strings in their serialized forms.

-MRJob abstract away the data serialization and deserialization process by the concept of protocols.
+MRJob abstracts away the data serialization and deserialization processes by the concept of protocols.
 For instance, JSONProtocol is capable of serializing complex data structures, and is used by default as INTERNAL_PROTOCOL.
 This frees the user from messy string manipulation and processing, but it does come with a cost.

-One example is tuples:
+One example is Python tuples:

-[INSERT CODE]
+# mapper

+yield 1, ("value", "as", "tuple", True)

-Inside the reducer however, when values are deserialized into objects, the (key, value) pair above will become:
+Inside the reducer however, when values are deserialized into Python objects, the (key, value) pair above will become:

-[INSERT CODE]
+1, ["value", "as", "tuple", True]

 Namely, tuples become lists, due to the fact JSON does not support tuples.

 Another example related to sorting: suppose mappers emit custom data structures as composite keys, such as:

-[INSERT CODE
+# mapper

+yield [12, 1, 2016]

-we want to use hadoop streaming's KeyFieldBasedComparator, when hadoop streaming sees the JSON string [2016, 12, 1], it is very difficult to instruct hadoop to understand the key consists three fields (month, day, year), and sort them accordingly (eg. we want sort by year, month, day).
+Assuming we want to use hadoop streaming's KeyFieldBasedComparator, when hadoop streaming sees the JSON string [2016, 12, 1], it is very difficult to instruct hadoop to understand the key consists of three fields (month, day, year), and sort them accordingly (e.g. we want sort by year, month, day).

 Notice if we yield a date as [2016, 12, 01] instead, the string comparison coincidentally produces the same sort order as the underlying data (dates).
-However, to achieve this requires intimate knowledge of JSON (or other transportation formattherefore, we recommend using RawProtocol or RawValueProtocol when advanced sorting is desired, which offers maximum flexibility to control key sorting and key hashing performed by .
+However, to achieve this requires intimate knowledge of JSON (or other transportation formats); therefore, we recommend using RawProtocol or RawValueProtocol when advanced sorting is desired, which offers maximum flexibility to control key sorting and key hashing performed by Hadoop Streaming.

 III.C.
 Partitioning in MRJob